microsoft/azuredevopslabs/labs/vsts/continuousdeployment/readme.md

 10. Go to **Variables** tab and create a variable with the below name and value.

-    >Note: Database server must be created on Azure.
-You can follow this <a href="https://almvm.azurewebsites.net/labs/vsts/appservice/">post</a> to deploy
+    >Note:  You will need to create a SQL database server on Azure prior to this step.
+If you have an existing SQL Server on Azure, you can use it, Otherwise follow this <a href="http://bit.ly/2o2IDTy" >blog post</a>for step-by-step intsructions.

     >Name: ConnectionStrings.DefaultConnection